apache/cloudstack-documentation/source/adminguide/accounts.rst

 Using Two Factor Authentication For Users
 ------------------------------------------

-CloudStack supports two factor authentication 2FA for the users, wherein users needs to provide a 2FA code after the login using username and password.
-CloudStack currently supports google authenticator along with other TOTP authenticators and staticpin as the 2FA providers.
+CloudStack supports two factor authentication wherein users need to provide a 2FA code after the regular login using username and password.
+CloudStack currently supports Google Authenticator or other TOTP authenticators and static PIN as the 2FA providers.
 Other 2FA providers can be easily integrated with CloudStack using its plugin model.

-For admins, following are the settings available at global and domain level to configure 2FA.
+For admins, the following are the settings available at global and domain level to configure 2FA.

 .. cssclass:: table-striped table-bordered table-hover